-Self-assessable acceptable outcomes General criteria Boundary realignment for developed lots only SA01 Lots created by boundary realignment: contain all service connections to water, sewer, electricity and other infrastructure wholly within the lot they serve; b. have constructed road access; do not require additional infrastructure connections or modification to existing connections.
-C. do not result in the creation of any additional lots; d.
-SA02 Boundary realignment does not result in existing land uses on-site becoming non-complying with planning scheme criteria.
-Note - examples may include but are not limited to: a. minimum lot size requirements; minimum or maximum required setbacks h parking and access requirements; C. servicing and Infrastructure requirements; d. dependant elements of an existing or approved land use being separately titled, including but not limited to: Where premises are approved as Multiple dwelling with a communal open space area, the communal open space cannot be separately titled as it is required by the Multiple dwelling approval.
-Where a commercial or industrial land use contains an ancillary office, the office cannot be separately titled as it is considered part of the commercial or industrial use.
-Where a Dwelling house (22) includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house (22) use.
-SAO3 Lots comply with the following minimum lot sizes and dimensions: Zone (Precinct) Frontage Depth Area Transition precinct - Morayfield South urban area on 'Figure 32 m 25 m 9.4.1.3.2.1 Morayfield South urban area' Transition precinct - all other areas 7.5 m 25 m Editor's note - Lots containing built to boundary walls should also include an appropriate easement to facilitate the maintenance of any wall within 600mm of a boundary.
+Boundary realignment does not result in existing land uses on-site becoming non-complying with planning scheme requirements.

+Note - examples may include but are not limited to:

+- a. minimum lot size requirements; - h minimum or maximum required setbacks - C. parking and access requirements; - d. servicing and Infrastructure requirements; - dependant elements of an existing or approved land use being separately titled, including but not limited to: e. - Where premises are approved as Multiple dwelling with a communal open space area, the communal open space cannot be separately titled as it is required by the Multiple dwelling approval. - Where a commercial or industrial land use contains an ancillary office, the office cannot be separately titled as it is considered part of the commercial or industrial use. - Where a Dwelling house $^{(22)}$ includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house $^{(22)}$ use.

+RAD3 Lots comply with the following minimum lot sizes and dimensions:

+Zone (Precinct) Area Frontage Depth Transition precinct - Morayfield South urban area on 'Figure 9.4.1.3.2.1 Morayfield South urban area' - 32 m 25 m Transition precinct - all other areas - 7.5 m 25 m

+Editor's note - Lots containing built to boundary walls should also include an appropriate easement to facilitate the maintenance of any wall within 600mm of a boundary.
 For boundaries with built to boundary walls on adjacent lots a 'High Density Development Easement' is recommended; or for all other built to boundary walls and 'easement for maintenance purposes' is recommended.